Extending the Default Behavior

 -

-argument can be used to swap between side-by-side (sbs
+layoutargument can be used to swap between side-by-side (sbs, the default) and stacked bar plots (stack). - The

 - The